canonical/launchpad-manual/docs/developer/explanation/developing-the-lp-project/hacking.rst

 .. note::

     Want to navigate the source tree?
-Look at :doc:`Navigating <navigating>`.
+Look at :doc:`Navigating <../setting-up-launchpad/navigating>`.

 Python programming
 ------------------